-Unlike the hair styling industry for people attending an approved school for specified training is not required in any U.S. state.
-It is unfortunate that anyone can call themselves a groomer by buying some grooming tools.
+Unlike the hair styling industry, people attending an approved school for specified training is not required in any U.S. state.
+Unfortunately, anyone can call themselves a groomer by buying some grooming tools.
 They may need a local business license or other paper regulations to take money for services, but there is no required training in actual hands-on grooming experience.

 Realistically, many potential groomers cannot attend an onsite school.
-In some states there may only be one school for pet grooming, even none.
-The industry faced this reality starting in the Nineties with pioneers creating home study alternatives and continued to improve alternative methods.
-You cannot replace the value of having one-on-one onsite school training with great teachers supervising you, but home study vendors are doing their best and do evaluate your work.
+In some states, there may be only one pet grooming school, even none.
+The industry faced this reality starting in the Nineties with pioneers creating home study alternatives and continuing to improve alternative methods.
+You cannot replace the value of one-on-one onsite school training with great teachers supervising you, but home study vendors are doing their best and evaluate your work.
 Today there are sources for streaming education as part of home study thanks to the Internet.

 If you don’t know if pet grooming is right for you taking a home study could help you to discover your answer.
 The cost is reasonable, far less than grooming school.
-If you simply cannot afford grooming school or obtain financial aid, home study may be your best first step.
-In the future you can continue to acquire more home study aids like books and DVDs, and find a way to attend trade shows, seminars and workshops whenever possible.
+A home study may be your best first step if you simply cannot afford grooming school or obtain financial aid.
+In the future, you can continue to acquire more home study aids like books and DVDs and find a way to attend trade shows, seminars, and workshops whenever possible.
 Never stop learning the art of grooming.
 If you cannot attend an onsite grooming school, even one offering financial assistance, here are some alternatives to consider.